 If you are at least a semi-active researcher, chances are that you have received an invitation to contribute to one of the thousands of predatory publishers that are out there.
-Predatory publishers, in case you are unfamiliar with the term, are scammers who produce pretend journals, advertise aggressively, and charge high publication fees to publish your work.
+Predatory publishers, in case you are unfamiliar with the term, are scammers who produce pretend journals, advertise aggressively and charge high publication fees to publish your work.
 Now, assuming you have money to spare, or you can persuade your university to pay, you might be tempted to use their services.
-You shouldn’t, and in this post I will discuss why it is a bad idea to publish your work in a predatory journal, and present some tips that can help you to tell the diference between bona fide journals and scammers.
+You shouldn’t.
+In this post, I will discuss why it is a bad idea to publish your work in a predatory journal, and I present some tips that can help you tell the difference between bona fide journals and scammers.

 How to spot predatory publishers

 It’s generally not hard to spot predatory publishers.
 For example, journals that email you out of the blue inviting your contributions are almost always predatory.
 Real journals just don’t beg for papers.
 The invitation will most likely resemble the style and grammar of Nigerian 419 scam emails rather than the norms of academic communication.
-And if the promises they make (e.g., super-fast peer review) sound too good to be true, that’s probably because they are not.
+And if the promises they make (e.g., super-fast peer review) sound too good to be true, that’s probably because they are not true at all.

 However, if you do not feel comfortable trusting your gut feeling, here are some additional criteria that you need to consider (drawing on a list by Jocalyn Clark, which appeared at the British Medical Journal Opinion blog, and an article by Willy Renandya).